As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 Dying from meth

 A hint about who is using meth today comes from the data on deaths.
 Meth is not as lethal as opioids: 47,600 people died of opioid-related overdoses in 2017 compared to 10,333 deaths involving meth.
 (About half of those involved a mix of meth and opioids.)
 But the death rate for meth has been rising.
-Meth-related deaths in San Francisco doubled in since 2011 and more than quadrupled nationally.
+Meth-related deaths in San Francisco doubled since 2011 and more than quadrupled nationally.
 This is another indication that more people are using meth and that today's supply is very potent, says UCSF's Ciccarone.

 Another hypothesis that experts have come up with to explain the growth in meth-related overdoses is that meth users are aging.
 Most meth deaths are from brain hemorrhage or a heart attack, which would be unusual for a 20-year-old.